heliosdesign/helios-wp-boilerplate/README.md

 ## Deployment

-This setup gives us flexibility in how to deploy the project.
+This setup provides flexibility in how to deploy a project.
 Separate deploy hooks can be used to deploy each theme and custom plugin.
 Or you could deploy the whole wp-content directory and just get fancy with the `.gitignore` file.